History of Candace Parker in Timeline

 2023: First Woman Color Commentator for NBA All-Star Game

-In 2023, Candace Parker became the first woman to serve as a color commentator for an NBA All-Star Game.
+In 2023, Candace Parker became the first woman to serve as a color commentator for an NBA All-Star Game, marking a significant milestone in her broadcasting career.

-On February 7, 2024, Candace Parker re-signed with the Aces on a one-year contract.
+On February 7, 2024, Parker re-signed with the Aces on a one-year contract, extending her time with the team.

-On April 28, 2024, Candace Parker announced her retirement from professional basketball via her Instagram account.
+On April 28, 2024, Candace Parker announced her retirement from professional basketball via her Instagram account, marking the end of her illustrious playing career.

-May 8, 2024: Became President of Women's Basketball for Adidas
+May 8, 2024: President of Women's Basketball at Adidas

-On May 8, 2024, Adidas declared that Candace Parker would become the brand's president of women's basketball, following a long partnership.
+On May 8, 2024, Adidas declared that Candace Parker would become the brand's president of women's basketball, expanding her role with the company.

 May 21, 2024: Birth of Son Hartt Summitt Petrakov Parker